 Smaller, dispersed airbases have the downside of being more expensive to maintain and operate, especially in peacetime.
 You also need to spend a lot of money to set this system up, and you need more logistical vehicles in both peacetime and wartime to make it all work.
 Even worse, your generals need to get their feetsies wet going and inspecting them in the middle of winter with all the snow.
 Poor bureaucrats.

-It has the upside that you didn’t get your entire fleet destroyed in a few minutes because Russia launched about 3 long range nuclear missiles at your well known and not secret airbases.
+It has the upside that you don’t get your fleet destroyed in a few minutes because Russia launched about 3 long range nuclear missiles at your well known and not secret airbases.
+You’d think that would be somewhat important, but this is the US military we’re talking about.
+Rest assured there are no limits to hubris and stupidity.

 US F-35